RaC is an emerging concept in public sector innovation, which is rethinking a core function of government: rulemaking.

 OPSI first wrote about RaC as a trend, ‘Machine-Readable World’, in the 2019 OPSI Global Trends Report.
 A form of anticipatory innovation in the OPSI innovation facets models, OPSI wrote: ‘For decades, the way governments have developed laws, policies, and other types of rules has largely remained stagnant, but some governments have begun designing, publishing and refining these rules into machine-readable formats’.

 In December 2019, OPSI commenced work on the third in our series of Innovation Primer’s, Cracking the Code: Rulemaking for humans and machines.
 The primer is designed to help individuals or organisations understand the RaC concept in an accessible way, while also highlighting its potential challenges and benefits.
 We hope the primer will also enable further experimentation and use of the RaC concept in governments across the world.
-The recording of the primer launch (webinar) is available here.
+The recording of the primer launch (webinar) is below.

 As a companion document to the primer, we have also developed a highlights document.
 This acts as a short, high-level introduction to the concept and aims to help individuals seeking to explore or test RaC in their own public sector contexts.